Metz: Entertainment and performing arts

 Metz has several venues for the performing arts.
 The Opera House of Metz, the oldest working opera house in France, features plays, dance and lyric poetry.
 The Arsenal Concert Hall, dedicated to art music, is widely renowned for its excellent acoustics.
-The Trinitarians Club is a multi-media arts complex housed in the vaulted cellar and chapel of an ancient convent, the city's prime venue for jazz music.
+The Trinitarians Club is a multimedia arts complex housed in the vaulted cellar and chapel of an ancient convent, the city's prime venue for jazz music.
 The Music Box (Boîte à Musique), familiarly known as BAM, is the concert venue dedicated to rock and electronic music.
 The Braun Hall and the Koltès Theater feature plays, and the city has two movie theaters specializing in Auteur cinema.
 The Saint-Jacques Square, surrounded by busy bars and pubs whose open-air tables fill the centre of the square.

 Since 2014, the former bus garage has been converted to accommodate over thirty artists in residence, in a space where they can create and rehearse artworks and even build set decorations.
 The artistic complex, called Metz Network of All Cultures (Toutes les Cultures en Réseau à Metz) and familiarly known as TCRM-Blida, encompasses a large hall of 3000 m2 while theater and dance companies benefit from a studio of 800 m2 with backstages.